youzan/zent/packages/zent/src/form/README_en-US.md

 The default timing of validations is when the value of field changes.
 You can change the timing when the validation is triggered by specifing `validateOnChange`, `validateOnBlur`.
 For example, the field will trigger the validation in blur when set `validateOnChange` to be `false` and `validateOnBlur` to be `true`.
 Notice that these property are typically for input fields.

-If you want to validate the form when submitting, yoy should set `validateOnChange` and `validateOnBlur` to be `false` and the built-in `handleSubmit` method to submit the form。If you don't want to use `handleSubmit`, you should use `zentForm.validateForm(true, callback)` to ensure the correct display of error messages.
+If you want to validate the form when submitting, yoy should set `validateOnChange` and `validateOnBlur` to be `false` and the built-in `handleSubmit` method to submit the form。If you don't want to use `handleSubmit`, you should use `zentForm.validateForm(true, callback)` to tigger the validations of form by yourself and deal with the submitting logic in `callback`.
 If you want to determine the show logic of error messages, you can set the property `displayError` of the field.

 <!-- demo-slot-6 -->